HPV vaccine drastically reduces risk of cervical cancer, U.K. study finds

 Last November, the World Health Organization (WHO) launched an effort to eliminate cervical cancer as a public health problem.
 The program set an ambitious goal for countries to vaccinate 90 percent of girls by 2030 and to have 70 percent of women screened for cervical cancer by age 35.

 That same month, a WHO report found that 57 percent of member states included the HPV vaccine in routine national immunization schedules.
-Though WHO found there was high interest “across all income groups” in the vaccine, the sharp increase in demand coupled with issues such as supply constraints “has resulted in a slower introduction pace than desired,” the report found.
+Though the WHO found there was high interest “across all income groups” in the vaccine, the sharp increase in demand coupled with issues such as supply constraints “has resulted in a slower introduction pace than desired,” the report found.

-WHO predicted that by 2024 supply shortages would be resolved and production capacity would increase.
+The WHO predicted that by 2024 supply shortages would be resolved and production capacity would increase.